BytePulseX-Solutions/Vendora-E-commerce-Website/README.md

 - Bootstrap
 - JavaScript (Vanilla JS)

-The project is built in a way that allows smooth transition to backend services, APIs, or modern JavaScript frameworks if required.
+The codebase is structured to allow seamless future integration with backend services, APIs, or modern JavaScript frameworks.

 ---

-## Project Purpose

-Vendora was created to:

-- Demonstrate a complete e-commerce website structure
-- Practice scalable frontend architecture
-- Implement real shopping and order workflows
-- Serve as a foundation for backend or payment system integration
+## Installation & Usage

+1. Download and extract the project files.
+2. Open any `.html` file directly in your browser (start with `home.html`).
+3. No build tools or dependencies are required.
+4. Customize content, styles, and scripts as needed for client or portfolio use.

+This is a **static frontend project** and does not require a server to run.

 ---

-## Project Status

-This project is actively structured and ready for future enhancements such as:
+## Customization & Extension

+Vendora can be extended with:

-- Backend integration
+- Backend frameworks (Node.js, Laravel, Django, etc.)
-- Database connectivity
+- REST or GraphQL APIs
-- Payment gateway implementation
+- Payment gateway integration
+- Authentication systems
-- Admin and inventory management
+- Admin dashboards and inventory management

 ---

+## Intended Use

+Vendora is suitable for:

+- Freelancers delivering client projects
+- Agencies offering white-label e-commerce solutions
+- Portfolio and sample work
+- Startup MVP UI foundations
+- Frontend bases for full-stack e-commerce platforms

+---

-## License
+## Ownership & License

-This project is for educational and demonstration purposes.
+This project is a commercial asset developed and owned by **BytePulseX Solutions**.

+You are allowed to:
+- Use it for client projects
+- Customize and rebrand it
+- Deploy it as part of a larger system

+You are not allowed to:
+- Resell or redistribute the source files as-is
+- Claim authorship of the original design and structure

+© BytePulseX Solutions.
+All rights reserved.

+---

+## Support

+For customization, licensing inquiries, or extended development support, contact:

+**BytePulseX Solutions**